 For updated information regarding COVID-19, please visit the FAQ

 Deb Torres has been a Licensed Clinical Social Worker (LCSW) for 36 years.
-She has worked in a variety of clinical settings: child and adolescent mental heath centers, VA inpatient psychiatric units, Adult Protective Services, a medical social worker and in the field of hospice.
+She has worked in a variety of clinical settings: child and adolescent mental heath centers, VA inpatient psychiatric units, Adult Protective Services, hospital settings and in the field of hospice.

 Deb values life and has dedicated her career to bringing babies into the world and helping others leave in a gracious manner.
-She is a doula and an end of life midwife.
+She is a doula and a facilitator of final wishes.
 As a doula, she provides support, encouragement and guidance to expecting couples in this miraculous time.
 Her years of experience as a social worker has given her a breadth of understanding about the “elephant” in our society regarding delicate topics as birthing and dying.
 She is passionate about creating conversations within families wrestling with emotional end of life options, medical illness and respecting parents’ choices as they age with dignity.

 Deb currently resides in the NW Suburbs.

 "She has a naturally warm personality and exhibits a high degree of empathy.
 This was our first child.
 Labor and delivery went very smoothly without any complications.
 Deb's experience and coaching certainly helped to ease my anxiety and pain.
 We are very grateful.
 Our son is doing very well."

 ~Elizabeth & Steve

 "I can't say enough about the impact that Deb has on this woman's birth experience.
 She provided her services free of charge, but her value was priceless.
 Her compassion, empathy, sincerity, knowledge, and insight make her an amazing resource, and I would recommend Deb without hesitation to any mother-to-be who is looking for a doula."